-To better understand where files are stored and which copy of the file we are working on, it is important to differentiate between the two main types of computer memory.
+To better understand where files are stored and which copy of the file we are working on, it is important to differentiate between a file open in memory and a file saved to storage.

 Random Access Memory

 Random Access Memory (RAM) is the volatile memory of the computer.
 This memory only stores information when the computer is operating.
 When the computer is turned off, any information in RAM is lost.